philippmoritzer/bd-ml-project/README.md

 ### Setting up the application

-Create a file called ``main.py``in the project's root directory that will serve as an entrypoint for the client application.
-First we will do a simple output to check whether the application works.
+A file called ``main.py`` is created in the project's root directory that will serve as an entrypoint for the client application.
+First, a simple output is done to check whether the application works.

 ```python
 print ("Hello World")